Royals vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Corbin Burnes (3-2) will take the mound for the Brewers, his eighth start of the season.
+- The Brewers will send Adrian Houser to the mound for his second start of the season.

 |Opponent